jadecobra/python_tdd_exercises/source/data_structures/none.rst

       def test_is_none_a_boolean(self):
           self.assertNotIsInstance(None, bool)

-* then I change the last two notes
+* and change the last two notes

   .. code-block:: python